DavidSlr/portfolio/collections/_portfolio/2020-03-01-survey-tool.markdown

                         images="process_actors.jpg,affinity_diagramming.jpg,interaction.gif"%}

 ## UX learnings
-- The old app made thes user set very specific filters to find the surveys they needed to fill out.
-Working with sorting and account-specific parameters yielded the most relevant surveys to the user for most use cases wihout any filtering and all other surveys with very few filter interactions.
+- In the old app the users had to set very specific filters to find the surveys they needed to fill out.
+Working with sorting and account-specific parameters yielded the most relevant surveys to the user for most use cases without any filtering and all other surveys with very few filter interactions.
 - Reviews were handled outside the system by email or phone.
 Integrating this into the system made it a lot easier to keep track of states for user who fill out surveys as well as reviewers.
 - The responsibility for different part of surveys is split in departments.
 Parallel data entry is therefore better supported via state visualization and display of the change history.